Sam Brownback: Issues

-Brownback was Ambassador at Large for International Religious Freedom and has been vocal about global issues of religious persecution and actively promoting religious freedom as a means of promoting individual and economic flourishing and reducing terrorism and other types of religion-related violence.
+Brownback promoted religious freedom as a means of promoting individual and economic flourishing and reducing terrorism and other types of religion-related violence.

-Brownback repeatedly has condemned China's assault on religious freedom, saying, "China is at war with faith.
-It is a war they will not win."
-He highlighted the persecution of China's Uighur Muslims, Tibetan Buddhists, Falun Gong practitioners, and Chinese Christians.
-In remarks made at the United Nations, Brownback strongly condemned the Xinjiang re-education camps where more than 1 million Uighur Muslims are reported to have been detained in what the Chinese government has called "vocational training camps."
+Brownback repeatedly condemned China's record on religious freedom, saying, "China is at war with faith.
+It is a war they will not win".
+He highlighted China's persecution of Uyghurs, Tibetan Buddhists, Falun Gong practitioners, and Chinese Christians.
+In remarks made at the United Nations, Brownback strongly condemned the Xinjiang internment camps where more than one million Uyghurs are reported to have been detained.
+On July 13, 2020, Brownback, along with three other U.S. politicians, was sanctioned by the Chinese government for "interfering in China’s internal affairs" through their condemnation of human rights abuses in Xinjiang.

 In his first trip as Ambassador, Brownback traveled to Bangladesh to meet with Rohingya refugees from Myanmar at the Kutupalong refugee camp near Cox's Bazar, Bangladesh.
-Brownback characterized the accounts of violence he heard as bad or worse than anything he had ever seen, including visits to Darfur, Sudan in 2004.
-Following the trip the State Department highlighted Myanmar's intensification of violence against its ethnic minorities.
+Brownback stated that the accounts of violence he heard were as bad as anything he had ever seen, including in his visits to Darfur, Sudan in 2004.
+Following the trip, the State Department highlighted Myanmar's intensification of violence against its ethnic minorities.
 In the 2017 International Religious Freedom Report, the State Department described the violence against the Rohingya that forced an estimated 688,000 people to flee Myanmar as "ethnic cleansing."

 At the 2020 Ministerial to Advance Freedom of Religion or Belief in Poland, Brownback spoke about COVID-19's effect on freedom of religion.

 Positions

 Abortion

-Brownback opposes abortion in all cases except when the life of the pregnant woman is in danger.
-He has a 100% pro-life rating from the National Right to Life Committee and a 0% rating from NARAL Pro-Choice America.
-Brownback also supports parental notification for minors who seek an abortion and opposes partial birth abortion.
+Brownback opposes abortion.
 He was personally anti-abortion though politically pro-choice during his early career.
-Brownback has more recently said, "I see it as the lead moral issue of our day, just like slavery was the lead moral issue 150 years ago."
+In 2007, Brownback said that he saw abortion "as the lead moral issue of our day, just like slavery was the lead moral issue 150 years ago."
 On May 3, 2007, when asked his opinion of repealing Roe v.
 Wade, Brownback said, "It would be a glorious day of human liberty and freedom."

 In 2007, Brownback said he "could support a pro-choice nominee" to the presidency because "this is a big coalition party."